joedono/House-of-Z/06-final-battle/03-aftermath.md

 If it's night though, there will be violence everywhere.
 This time, the side of light is winning though.
 The party will probably be attacked directly by shadow creatures.
 They'll be stronger than the default shadows, but weaker than the shadow drakes/snakes the players encountered while rescuing Kellen and within the castle.

 ## Downtime
-The party will have a day of downtime while the queen deals with mopping up the city.
+The party will have a day of downtime while Queen Amafrey deals with mopping up the city.

 ## Reward
 The players will be invited to a fantastic party thrown by the queen.
 They'll be hailed as the saviors of the city.
 They'll be given a mansion in the inner ring and one favor from the crown (within reason).
 That should be interesting.